jes/scamp-cpu/asm/ISA.md

     push (0xff00), x
     push (0xff00), x

-### .org VALUE

-Set the address at which the first word of the generated output will be loaded into memory.

-Example:

-    .org 0x100

 ### .at VALUE

 Set the address at which the next word should be loaded into memory.
-Use in combination with .org to make sure everything is where you expect.
+Use it to make sure everything is where you expect.
+No padding words will be output when ".at" is used before any words have been generated, but subsequently padding will be generated so that everything is correct relative to the first ".at".

 Example:

-    .org 0x100
+    .at 0x100
     ld x, (ptr)
     out 0x80, (x)
     ...